fncbook/fnc/book/ivp/implicit.md

 {doc}`demos/implicit-stiff`
 ```

-At each time step in {ref}`function-am2` (or any implicit IVP solver), a rootfinding iteration of unknown length is needed.
+At each time step in {numref}`Function {number}<function-am2>` (or any implicit IVP solver), a rootfinding iteration of unknown length is needed.
 This fact makes the cost of an implicit method much greater on a per-step basis than for an explicit one.
 Given this drawback, you are justified to wonder whether implicit methods are ever competitive!
-The answer is emphatically yes, as {doc}`demos/implicit-stiff` demonstrates.
+The answer is emphatically yes, as {prf:ref}`demos-implicit-stiff` demonstrates.

 ```{index} stiff differential equation
 ```

-Although the result of {doc}`demos/implicit-stiff` may seem strange, there is no contradiction: a fourth-order explicit formula is indeed more accurate than a second-order implicit one, in the limit $h\to 0$.
+Although the result of {prf:ref}`demos-implicit-stiff` may seem strange, there is no contradiction: a fourth-order explicit formula is indeed more accurate than a second-order implicit one, in the limit $h\to 0$.
 But there is another limit to consider, $t\to \infty$ with $h$ fixed, and in this one the implicit method wins.
 Such problems are called {term}`stiff`.
 A complete mathematical description will wait for a later chapter, but a sure sign of stiffness is the presence of phenomena on widely different time scales.
 In the example, there is "slow time," where the solution changes very little, and "fast time," when it suddenly jumps from zero to one.
 For stiff problems, implicit methods are usually preferred, because they can take far fewer steps than an explicit method, more than offsetting the extra work required per step.

 ## Adaptivity